utdata/rwd-billboard-data/README.md

 Where the data comes from:

 - We downloaded this [kaggle](https://www.kaggle.com/dhruvildave/billboard-the-hot-100-songs) data straight from the web page.
 It is saved as `data-download/hot100_kaggle_195808_20211106.csv`.
 It has charts into November 2021.
 There are some missing records (at least 13).
-- Since kaggle data is stale, some gap data was collected with a Data Miner Chrome plugin and [saved as a Google Sheet](https://docs.google.com/spreadsheets/d/1in--HfDYfijzQha8PSP4ItaKND9_rzx8pFPVHaZi-hE/edit?usp=sharing).
+- Since the kaggle data is stale, some gap data was collected with a Data Miner Chrome plugin and [saved as a Google Sheet](https://docs.google.com/spreadsheets/d/1in--HfDYfijzQha8PSP4ItaKND9_rzx8pFPVHaZi-hE/edit?usp=sharing).
 It's possible this will replaced in the future.
 - Another source of Billboard Hot 100 data is on  [data.world](https://data.world/kcmillersean/billboard-hot-100-1958-2017) and it is used to fill in the data missing from kaggle.
 It only goes through June 2021 and also has gaps, but not the same gaps as the kaggle data.

 How it comes together: